-Vulnerability.
+Practice vulnerability.
 We recognize and name our own personal experiences - we tell our stories and we listen to the stories of others.

-Recognize larger context of racial and economic inequity we are living in.
+Recognize the larger context of racial and economic inequity we are living in.
 We need to continue learning so that we can make informed decisions and interrupt assumptions we are making about people.

 When we use these tools we see a positive impact.
-Here are some examples of the impact we are looking for over time:

 Stronger relationships across difference